 Be Safe and Smart

 First, ask about boundaries.
 Are you allowed to paint?
 Do rugs need rubber backings?
 Holes in the walls?
-Certain rules for your classroom—emergency procedures displayed?
+Certain rules for your classroom—emergency procedures, displayed?
+No clutter on the walls?
 Be sure you don’t violate any fire safety rules.
 It can not hurt to ask to see if anything is forbidden, if anything is frowned upon, if certain things are required.

 Make a Plan

-Next, plan before you dive in.
+Next, before you dive in, plan your organized room.
 Many times teachers must draw the setup for their classroom at the end of the year.
-This will be good practice for that.
+This is a great way to practice for that.
 Obviously, start with doors and windows and anything else that cannot be moved.
 Sometimes the teacher’s desk can be moved and other times Internet/ phone/ electronic hookups require it be in a certain spot.
 Be aware of this.
 Decide the student desk or table design, reading corners, bookshelves.

 Basically, design a classroom layout before hitting the thrift stores and shopping.
-Before you do, make a plan, especially as you are setting up a classroom for the first time.
+Make a plan, especially as you are setting up a classroom for the first time.

 Think of Specifics